Specialist Seating for People with Dwarfism

 As with any other seating assessment, you’ll need to look at the client’s positioning needs.
 This could include spinal conditions like scoliosis, kyphosis, and lordosis.

-For specialist seating for people with dwarfism, you might need to consider spinal conditions and how they could possibly be supported by the chair.
+For specialist seating for petite users, you might need to consider spinal conditions and how they could possibly be supported by the chair.
 A waterfall backrest will give you more flexibility in where you place your support, whereas a backrest with more lateral support would be good for someone who leans heavily to one side.

 Just make sure you’re noting down these details in your seating assessment so that you can specify the best chair possible.
 You should also consider if the person has any need for extra pressure relief or any other features you would include in a standard assessment.